khanh-armstrong/raft-agile-exercise/README.md

     * Note: impediments should be raised immediately as they arise, outside of daily standups

 ### Sprint Planning
-  - Duration & Frequency: 90 minutes (varies), at the start of every sprint
+  - Duration & Frequency: 90 minutes (varies) - could be multiple sessions within one day, at the start of every sprint
   - Participants: Product Manager, Product Owner, Technical Lead, Frontend Dev, Backend Dev, Design Lead, UX Researcher, Content Strategist
   - Goal: plan the sprint backlog for the next 2 weeks based on available capacity, refine and estimate user stories
   - Outcome: prioritized sprint backlog, capacity plan, refined and pointed user stories (estimated with points), team agreement on sprint commitments